satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 ```

 From there you can proceed as normal with a `git commit` to commit everything that was moved to the staging area.

+When you're happy with your work, you can do a special force push to get it up to the remote repository: `git push -f`.
+But make sure everything is the way you want it because there is no way to undo things once they have been forced pushed!

 ### Workflow: Creating a branch specifically for new commit history

-During development you may come across situations where you want to preserve old commit history, even if it is just for your own reference.
-Maybe the history has the removal of code you used to test and debug, or maybe it contains alternate implementations of an algorithm.
-Either way, it's stuff that you don't want to get rid of completely, and stuff that would be useful to have some record of. <TODO what's the command that does keep commit history, but in a messy and difficult to read way?>
+Being able to completely rework your commit history is really helpful but you may come across situations where you want to preserve old history, even if it is just for your own reference.
+Maybe the history has a record of some code you used to test and debug, or maybe it contains alternate implementations for an algorithm.
+Either way, it's stuff that you don't want to get rid of completely, and stuff that would be useful to have some record of.
+It's true that nothing is ever completely lost with `git reflog`, but that command can require you to do some archaeology in order to retrieve what's needed.

 Here's a workflow you can use to create a totally new branch for the sole purpose of redoing the commit history.

 1. Sync your local copy of the repository with the upstream branch.
 You should be able to do this with the GitHub UI.
-To make sure nothing went wrong, you can check that the commit hashes on your fork match the upstream repo's.
+To make sure nothing went wrong, you can check that commit hashes on your fork match those in the upstream repo.

 2. Rebase your changes: `git rebase master`.
 This will prompt you to resolve all conflicts synchronously.*

 3. Create a new branch.
 Since the current branch has history we want to preserve, we need to make a different one for the clean commit history.
 From your current feature branch, run `git checkout -b my_new_branch_name`

 4. Flatten all the commits into one: Count the number of commits (`git log --oneline master.. | wc -l`), then pop them off, sending the code back to the working directory: `git reset HEAD~$number_of_commits`.
-Finish off the process by creating one commit with `git add .` and `git commit`
+From here you can either leave everything in your local working directory, or, if you would like to push everything up to the remote repositoy (maybe so you can come back later and work on the commit history), finish the process by creating one commit with `git add .` and `git commit`.

 &ast; _If rebasing gets nasty, you can cherry-pick, but make a copy of your branch with first!
 To do this, branch off of master, then cherry-pick your commits from your feature branch._